Git-Shreyas-Nayak/cryptonite_taskphase_shreyas/Over the wire/Bandit/Level 12 --> 13.md

 ## Procedure
-i started the challenge by reading in OverTheWire. then i went to the terminal and connected to it. by putting ` ssh bandit @bandit12.labs.overthewire.org -p 2220` and password as `` then i typed `cp data.txt /tmp/challenge` to copy it . then i went inside using cd cmd.
+i started the challenge by reading in OverTheWire. then i went to the terminal and connected to it. by putting ` ssh bandit12@bandit.labs.overthewire.org -p 2220` and password as `` then i typed `cp data.txt /tmp/challenge` to copy it . then i went inside using cd cmd.